Do you feel tense and jittery…like you’re plugged into an electrical socket?

-In terms of self-care, we’ve recommended that she avoids stimulants like caffeine, eats well, gets decent sleep, exercises and keeps talking (perhaps to a friend, relative, partner or counsellor).
-She could also pick up some relaxation techniques.
+In terms of self-care, we’ve recommended that they avoid stimulants like caffeine, eats well, gets decent sleep, exercises and keeps talking (perhaps to a friend, relative, partner or counsellor).
+They could also pick up some relaxation techniques.

 GO WITH THE FLOW

 You might notice her anxiety often strike at times when you’ve got plans.
 The truth is going to social events may be more stressful than usual, as the pressure of keeping up appearances when you’re not feeling like yourself is hard work.